forthfora/five-pebbles-bad-apple/README.md

 Dependencies:
 - EnumExtender.dll (this should come with BOI's automatic BepInEx installation!)

+# Stability & Known Issues

+This mod is quite unstable, and the crashes that occur are seemingly incredibly inconsistent!!
+Overall though, here are some things you could avoid / try if it isn't working as intended:

+- Create a new game with survivor / monk before installing!
+Creating a new game with Hunter seems fine, but for some reason, creating a new game with Survivor especially sometimes seems to crash!

+- Usually the first time you play the video upon opening the game is fine, and each consecutive play SHOULD be fine, but sometimes the game just decides to stop working!
+In testing, I've had the video play fine 5 times in a row, and other times crash on the second play!

+- Picking up the pearls in Pebbles' chamber will cause his dialogue to glitch out, but otherwise the video shouldn't be affected

+- Pausing will pause the video, but not the audio!
+This will cause them to fall out of sync when you resume

+- Also, I don't recommend exiting while a video is playing - I'm not sure, but it seems to make the game more likely to crash when you play the video again

+- I'm not sure how compatible this mod is with others - I've tried it with ManyMoreFixes as well as Sharpener, and it seems fine, but I would think that mods that affect Pebbles especially (such as FivePebblesPong) are likely to break!

 # Credits
 As the first mod I have ever made for Rain World, you are legally not allowed to judge this code!